+No site-specific groundwater monitoring has been submitted.
 To achieve an infiltration design, winter groundwater levels must be monitored to ensure that 1m of unsaturated ground is allowed for between the base of the soakaway or infiltration structure and the peak groundwater level.
-Borehole data from the south end of Elm Grove indicates that this is unlikely to be achieved, however, this must be confirmed with site specific observations.
+The levels referred to would indicate that this is unlikely to be achieved, however, this must be confirmed with site specific observations.